 Please note that projects must represent the work of individuals or groups no larger than 4 students.

-created using technology including works for traditional and/or electronic instruments.
+Works created using technology including works for traditional and/or electronic instruments.
 Compositions should prominently illustrate creative use of technology.
 Projects incorporating use of prerecorded loops will not be considered in this category.
 All compositions, including those intended for live performance, should be rendered or synthesized in some digital manner (MP3, CD, laptop) as there will be no space provided for live performance.

 Covers, Remixes & Loop-Based Projects

-including arrangements/recordings of preexisting songs, song samples and projects incorporating a combination of original material and prerecorded loops.
+Works including arrangements/recordings of preexisting songs, song samples and projects incorporating a combination of original material and prerecorded loops.
 Projects should demonstrate originality in musical choices and creative use of technology.
 All projects should be rendered or synthesized in some digital manner (MP3, CD, laptop) as there will be no space provided for live performance.

-works demonstrating the convergence of music with more than one discipline, which may include art/photography, video, broadcast journalism, and digital storytelling.
+Works demonstrating the convergence of music with more than one discipline, which may include art/photography, video, broadcast journalism, and digital storytelling.
 Works need not be original compositions, but should reflect creative use of technology.

-encompasses distinctive projects that utilize technology for a specific purpose.
+Works encompassing distinctive projects that utilize technology for a specific purpose.
 Works may include the creation of new electronic musical instruments, interactive music systems, software projects to aid in composition, performance, and music instruction, and more.
 Projects should be self-contained for a simple demonstration.
 Submission must include a brief description of the design/development process and relevant photos or video.